 AFM Experiment Measurement and Data Analysis

 Add 1 milliliter of AFM buffer with 10 millimolar calcium chloride and 5 millimolar Ascorbic Acid to the AFM fluid chamber [1].
 Choose the D tip of the functionalized AFM probe for the experiment [2].
-Use the equipartition theorem to calibrate the cantilever in AFM buffer with an accurate spring constant k value before each experiment [3].
+Immerse the probe in the AFM buffer [3]..

 Talent adds buffer into the chamber.